Answering Your Questions about Outpatient Surgery

 Q. What should I wear to the Hospital or Surgery Center?

-A. You will be most comfortable if you wear loose-fitting garments, like sweatpants and a sweatshirt, and low-healed comfortable shoes.
+A. You will be most comfortable if you wear loose-fitting garments, like sweatpants and a sweatshirt, and low-heeled comfortable shoes.
 As part of your preparation for surgery, we will give you a surgical gown to change into.
 You will need to remove all clothing, including undergarments.

 Q. Why can't I wear nail polish, jewelry, or piercings?